Nickrhys/Chitter/README.md

 Chitter
 =======
-Chitter is a little Twitter clone that allows users to post messages to a public stream.
+Chitter is a little Twitter clone that allows users to post messages to a public stream, created using Ruby/Sinatra and tested in Rspec.

 Features:
 - You can sign up to the service